 Published on in Parents PACK

-Since COVID-19 mRNA vaccines are new, some people have asked about their effects on those who take them.
+Since COVID-19 vaccines are new, some people have asked about their effects on those who take them.
 Short-term side effects (i.e., those that happen in the days after a vaccine has been given) are readily apparent because of clinical trial reports and personal experiences, but people also wonder about possible long-term effects of these vaccines.
-To answer this question, scientists study the available evidence, and while the rules of science do not allow scientists to say that long-term effects can never happen, the evidence is strong that mRNA vaccines will not cause long-term harm.
+To answer this question, scientists study the available evidence, and while the rules of science do not allow scientists to say that long-term effects can never happen, the evidence is strong that these vaccines will not cause long-term harm.

 The history of vaccines shows that delayed effects following vaccination can occur.
 But when they do, these effects tend to happen within two months of vaccination:

 - Oral polio vaccine — About 1 in 2.4 million recipients of the oral polio vaccine, which is no longer used in the U.S., were paralyzed following vaccination when the vaccine virus reverted to “wild type” poliovirus.
 This happened when genetic changes to weaken the virus in the lab were lost during viral replication in the vaccine recipient.
 Paralysis occurred about seven to 30 days (one to four weeks) after vaccination.
 Because vaccine recipients “shed” the virus in their stools, on occasion, contacts of these people would be paralyzed when they were infected, and the genetic reversion occurred in them.
 This secondary event could happen up to 60 days (eight to nine weeks) after the first person was vaccinated (because it took time for the virus to spread to the next person).

 - Yellow fever vaccine — The yellow fever vaccine is not routinely recommended in the U.S., but it is required for travel to certain countries.
 Two delayed negative effects have been detected after receipt of this vaccine: